harigopal/logchange/README.md

 title: The title for your change goes here.
 ```

-To extend the default template used, create a `changelog/template.yaml` file.
+To extend the default template used, create `changelog/template.yaml`.
 See customization instructions below.

 To _release_ all new _public_ changes to the flat file, run: